Jan271001/Project1_Navigation/Report.md

 ### Detailed description of the implementation

 For this project I worked with an object-oriented approach.
 I used three classes called **Agent**, **QNetwork** and **ReplayBuffer** saved in *agent_navigation.py*, *model.py* and *replay_buffer.py*.
-TAn object of the ReplayBuffer-class represents the memory of the agent, while one of the QNetwork-class could be called the agents brain.
-The agent in my implementation needs both of them to work properly.
+An object of the ReplayBuffer-class represents the memory of the agent, while one of the QNetwork-class substitute for the agents brain.
+The agent in my implementation needs both of them to work properly.As a consequence, both classes get imported in the *agent_navigation.py*-file.

 The main file in this repository is the *Navigation_Training.ipynb* notebook.
 It's the heart of my implementation and hosts the Deep-Q-Learning algorithm.
-In this file I build the connection with the environment.
-The environment I operate with is the *Banana.x86_64* from the *Banana_Linux*-folder.
+In this file I estabish the connection with the environment.
+The environment I operate with is the *Banana.x86_64*-environment.
+It's saved in the *Banana_Linux*-folder.
+At first I had to integrate the different libraries and classes, including the Agent-class.
+In the next step I defined the different hyperparameters like mentioned  in the chapter above.
+Additional I set the number of max time-steps (e.g. 1000) and max episodes (e.g. 500) and save the environment parameters like state- and action-space (e.g. 37/4).
+In the following lines I load the enviroment and define an agent as well as a training-method **def_train(...)**.

+Def_train() operates with the allready mentioned Deep-Q-Learning-algotithm.
+Before I adress the actuall Q-learning I have to define the saving of scores as well as the reset of the environment.
+That relocated environment depict the first state the agent observes in each episode.
+It gets repositioned prior every episode.
+The actual algorithm has the following structure:

+*open loop(max timesteps like defined above)

+*select an action

+*send the action to the environment

+*get the next state

+*get the reward

+*see if episode has finished

+*save step in memory and learn from this step

+*update the score

+*roll over the state to next time step

+*exit loop if episode finished

+This pseudocode represents the proceed in one single episode.
+It gets repeeted till the number of max episodes is reached.
+After that, there's only a few things left.
+A plot of the score and a line code to close the environment.

+As a last important file in this notebook I write a implementation showing the performance of an allready trained agent (*Navigation_Trained_Agent_Test.ipynb*).

 ## Future ideas